jlewicki/tree_state_machine/README.md

 ```

 #### Machine States
-Existing state trees or state machines can be composed with a state tree using a machine state.
-A machine state
+Existing state trees or state machines can be composed with a second 'outer' state tree using a
-is a leaf state, and when it is entered an inner state machine will be started.
-The machine state will forward any
+machine state.
+A machine state is a leaf state, and when it is entered an inner state machine will
-messages from the outer state machine to the inner, and will remain the current state of the outer state machine until
+be started.
+The machine state will forward any messages from the outer state machine to the inner,
+and will remain the current state of the outer state machine until the inner reaches a final state.
-the inner reaches a final state.
-When it does so, the machine state will invoke a callback to determine the
+When it does so, the machine state will invoke a callback to determine the next state for the outer
-next state for the outer state machine to transition to.
+state machine to transition to.

 ```dart